LattePandaTeam/Docs/content/3rd_delta_edition/touch_and_display.md

 ## Overview

-### 3 Ways to Extend Your Display on the LattePanda 3 Delta
+### 3 Ways to Extend Your Display on LattePanda 3 Delta

 1. HDMI Display- for standard desktop usage
 2. USB Type C Display, or USB Type C to HDMI / DP Converter - for standard desktop or mobile usage